-GardX is committed to meeting its obligations under the Data Protection Act 2018.
+GardX is committed to meeting its obligations under the Data Protection Act 2018, the UK GDPR (including the Data Protection, Privacy and Electronic Communications Amendments 2019 DPPEC) and the Privacy and Electronic Communications Regulations (PECR).
 GardX will strive to observe the law in all collection and processing of subject data and will meet any subject access request in compliance with the law.
 GardX will only use data in ways relevant to carrying out its legitimate purposes and functions in a way that is not prejudicial to the interests of individuals.
 GardX will take due care in the collection and storage of any sensitive data.
 GardX staff and its agents will do their utmost to keep all data accurate, timely and secure.

 This Notice is designed to help you understand what kind of information we collect in connection with our products and services and how we will process and use this information.
 In the course of providing you with products and services we will collect and process information that is commonly known as personal data.

 This Notice describes how we collect, use, share, retain and safeguard personal data.

 This Notice sets out your individual rights; we explain these later in the Notice but in summary these rights include your right to know what data is held about you, how this data is processed and how you can place restrictions on the use of your data.